-Mortgage rates remain near a two-year low as the huge rally in bonds continues this morning.
+Mortgage rates for March 27, 2019 remain near a two-year low as the huge rally in bonds continues this morning.
 At the open the 10y Treasury yield moved well below 2.40% (more on that below) as investors rushed in to buy bonds.
 Conforming and FHA fixed mortgage rates remain the most attractive terms available.

 Mortgage Backed Securities and Treasury Snapshot: